ashutoshmjain/gita/src/mathuraChap01.md

 <div style="padding-left:40px;font-size:0.9em;">

 Using a pseudonym to identify a group is common even today.
 Instead of counting thousands of hardware and software experts, we simply say "Apple" makes iPhone.
 The phenomenon goes beyond technology or business.
 We normally say `Mahatma Gandhi` got India freedom.
 What we actually mean by this generalization is thousands of freedom fighters who worked with `Mahatma`, got India freedom.
 Instead of counting the names of thousands of activists who worked in "civil rights movement", we simply use the name of Dr King to express our gratitude.

->
+Many times a pseudonym is used for anonymity.
+As a cover against possible retribution.
+New ideas always have skeptics as well as those who stand to lose from change.

-> `Sàtoshi Nakamoto` is a pseudonym for a group of [cypherpunks](https://en.wikipedia.org/wiki/Cypherpunk#:~:text=A%20cypherpunk%20is%20any%20individual,to%20social%20and%20political%20change.) who white-papered the "Bitcoin Protocol" and open-sourced the decentralized monetary system - aka digital gold.
-Very apt singular representation akin the name of a deity -  `Sàtoshi` means wisdom in Japanese and begins with `Sàt` - the truth (in Sanskrit).
+> `Sàtoshi Nakamoto` is a pseudonym for a group of [cypherpunks](https://en.wikipedia.org/wiki/Cypherpunk#:~:text=A%20cypherpunk%20is%20any%20individual,to%20social%20and%20political%20change.) who white-papered the "Bitcoin Protocol" and open-sourced the decentralized monetary system.
+Many believe bitcoin is digital Gold likely to disrupt existing financial system.
+Very apt anonymous representation of a group akin the name of a deity -  `Sàtoshi` means wisdom in Japanese and begins with `Sàt` - the truth (in Sanskrit).

 </div>